 This is difficult to call because of the impact of Brexit and the disruption it could cause.
 Beyond the economics, two likely scenarios are a boost to patriotic product provenance – buy British – and a greater focus on team retention.

 Whatever the Brexit outcome, the cost and availability of staff will continue to be a major issue.
 Consumers are becoming more intolerant of mediocrity and reliance by businesses on a relatively low-tenure, low-paid, low-skilled workforce is an unsustainable response.

-In retail, trends are clearly the growth of online purchases due to convenience and a cut in store visits as consumers increasingly look for more experiential and entertainment occasions.
+In retail, trends are clearly the growth of online purchases due to convenience and cut in-store visits as consumers increasingly look for more experiential and entertainment occasions.
 The same trends are relevant to hospitality.
-Quick service and fast casual concepts remain relevant for convenience-based occasions but casual dining concepts have a high dependence on social and special-visit occasions and, like retail stores, need to invest to create an enhanced guest experience.
+Quick service and fast-casual concepts remain relevant for convenience-based occasions but casual dining concepts have a high dependence on social and special-visit occasions and, like retail stores, need to invest to create an enhanced guest experience.

 The Propel Experiential Leisure Conference in November highlighted the new wave of experiential concepts entering the market.
 While still relatively niche, these venues are excellent examples of how to satisfy social-occasion requirements by offering guests a more interactive experience and, most importantly, creating conversation and memories for guests to share.

 A recent visit to Flight Club in Bloomsbury, London, demonstrated how appealing these concepts can be.
 A game of darts was transformed into interactive fun by clever use of technology supported by a superbly presented food and drinks offer.
 A memorable evening was enhanced by a follow-up email from the venue the next day with a video attached showing highlights from our event.
 This is a stunning example of how new competition in the sector is raising the bar on how to host memorable social occasions.